franpalberca/project-must-coding-assessment/README.md

 # GitHub User Search App

 A simple web application built with Vite, React, and TypeScript to search for GitHub users and view their repositories.
+In this App you will be able to search for an user's repositories and filter them afterwards.

 ## Table of Contents